|

 selector switch:

-a heavy-duty switch used to connect two batteries separately or together, to the boat's electrical system.
+a heavy-duty switch used to connect two batteries separately or together, to the boat's

 self-bailing cockpit: